abdulla-roshan/abdulla-roshan/README.md

 - **BS in Data Science and Applications** at IIT Madras
 - **Undergoing relevant Coursework**: Machine Learning Foundations, Data Structures, Algorithms, Web Development, Database Systems
 ---

-**"Fueled by coffee ☕ and passion for code, I'm on a journey to turn data into knowledge and ideas into reality.
-Let's innovate together!"**

----